SumiSastri/dev-blogs/docs/what-is-computer-code/part2-code-bundling-packaging.md

 - [Rollup](https://rollupjs.org/)is faster for mobile applications and libraries and its home page neatly divides some of the operations that a code bundler undertakes under the hood, namely code formatting options (including AMDs, UMDs, iffies and ES6 as we have seen in Part1), code and bundle splitting where code is automatically split into chunks and lazy loading for images allows images to be loaded only when the user scrolls down the page - and much more.

 - [Parcel](https://parceljs.org/) has no configuration files.
-It has some of the same benefits as webpack and all code bundlers - code splitting, asset bundling (images-videos-CSS styles), efficient DOM-tree shaking to remove inefficient code.
+It has some of the same benefits as webpack and all code bundlers - code splitting, asset bundling (images-videos-CSS (Cascading Style Sheets) styles), efficient DOM-tree shaking to remove inefficient code.
 It claims to be faster than webpack.

 - [Snowpack](https://www.snowpack.dev/) claims to have significant advantages over webpack for front-end.
 Data is cached (saved in memory) so once code is built it is cached forever improving the speed and performance of page reloads, it means instant start-up time of front-end applications and an instant refresh on save - built in bundling for ReactJS - a JavaScript front-end component library, TypeScript a JavaScript superscript and more.